 • bad habits.

-Poor heredity, frequent abortions and childbirth, anal sex, inflammatory processes in the cervix can provoke the manifestation of pathology.
+Poor heredity, frequent abortions and childbirth, anal sex, and inflammatory processes in the cervix can provoke the manifestation of pathology.

-Other treatments include:
+Other treatment methods include:

-• a liquid nitrogen;
+• liquid nitrogen;

 • surgical intervention;